 Her observation complete, she turned to watch her husband once more.
 She still could not believe what had happened only hours ago.
 No longer did she need to fear about the Earl finding her.
 He was no more.
 Instead she was the wife of the best man she had ever known.

-She smiled as she watched him retire his cravat without the assistance of his valet, in front of her dressing mirror.
+She smiled as she watched him arrange his cravat without the assistance of his valet, in front of her dressing mirror.
 For all the trappings of his wealth, he was perfectly capable of looking after himself, unlike others who needed a servant for everything.

 Her eyes ran down his body, taking note of how well he looked in his formal wedding clothes.
 Her mind supplied the images her eyes at present could not; of his bare sculpted chest, and the look upon his face as he took her.
-He had held so gently.
+He had held her so gently.
 The memories were still so vivid, in all their senses.
 Of his lips upon her skin, exploring her intimately.
 Of the caresses his hands applied, each touch arousing her to a greater degree of passion and feeling.
 Most of all, how it felt when he entered her, and what a contrast his technique was from the Earl's.

 What had always felt as an intrusion, now felt like the sweetest of pleasures.
 Combined with the expression upon his face, and the feeling conveyed by his dark eyes, their joining seemed to her almost hallowed, as profound and as deep as if it were a holy communion.
 He gazed at her with such intensity as they lay joined, striving for their ultimate pleasure together.
 In his view, she felt herself to be infinitely precious to him.
 And she could help but return that feeling, just as equally upon him.

 He turned suddenly, his ministrations upon his cravat complete, catching her gaze.
 Elizabeth could not help but blush as she tried to put her delightful recollections to the back of her mind and focus on the present.
-Retrieving his jacket from the chair where it had been thrown on shortly after they had entered her bedchamber, he made his way over to her, putting it on as he did so.
+Retrieving his jacket from the chair where it had been thrown shortly after they had entered her bedchamber, he made his way over to her, putting it on as he did so.

-"Do I please you, my Elizabeth?"
-He asked her softly, his voice lingering over her name, in that way which delighted her so.
+"Do I please you, my Elizabeth?" he asked her softly, his voice lingering over her name, in that way which delighted her so.

 "Always, my Fitzwilliam," she replied, bestowing upon him the same endearment to his own first name, making Darcy marvel once more at how no one else could speak it and touch him so profoundly as she.

 They stood there, close together but not touching, the longing desire of wanting to repeat their lovemaking evident in what little space there was between them.
-Their dark eyes, so in tune now with the thoughts, wishes, dreams and feelings of the other, that no more words needed to be said, conveyed the desire to the other, and the mutual regret that familial duty, along with the duty as master and mistress of the house, called them back downstairs.
+Their dark eyes, so in tune now with the thoughts, wishes, dreams and feelings of the other, that no more words needed to be said, conveyed their desire to the other, and the mutual regret that familial duty, along with the duty as master and mistress of the house, called them back downstairs.

 Darcy bent his head so their foreheads touched, closed his eyes and took in a deep breath.
 He would have liked nothing more right now than to take his bride back to the bed they had only just risen from, but he knew the guests were waiting for them below.
 They had delayed their reappearance too long already.
 Reluctantly he straightened up, and resolved to take only her hand.

-"Ready, my love?"
-He asked her regretfully.
+"Ready, my love?" he asked her regretfully.

 Elizabeth silently assented, equally regretful, and allowed him to lead the way out of their room.